joebell/labnotebook/README.md

 User home directories and persistent configuration are stored in Docker named volumes called labnotebook-homedirs and labnotebook-etc. Backing up these two volumes will allow for complete restoration of your system state.
 These volumes are mounted into /home and /etc, respectively.
 They are also mounted into the compute kernels to allow the kernel to have access to user data and code.

-- How do I install new software in the LabNotebook system?
+### How do I install new software in the LabNotebook system?

 In short, you shouldn't.
 Because the system is in a Docker container, new software packages (with apt-get or pip) will not persist if the container is shutdown and restarted.
 Instead, create a new kernel container that includes the software you'd like to use in your computation.
 This ensures that your system remains documented and reproducible.

+### Is this running Docker inside of a Docker container?

+Nah, the "outer" Docker container running the JupyterHub server and the "inner" containers running the compute kernels are sister-containers both running under the host's docker daemon.
+But because the compute kernels are launched from the JupyterHub server, it sort of <i>feels</i> like they are.
+People sometimes refer to this configuration as Docker-out-of-Docker (DooD).

+### I messed up my deployment and want to start over?

+Sure, just re-run build.sh and this will create a fresh deployment.
+(It will erase any data you've uploaded to it.)

-To Do:
+# To Do:

 - [x] Persist user database in Volumes
 - [x] Volume vs bind mount for home directories?
 (Prob volume bc users won't have access on the native host)